 The Web Kennel System (https://www. dogtec.com) , Stamtavla for sledehunder (http://www.stamtavla.no), and Racedogs. org (http://www.racedogs.org/eng/index. php) are online pedigree databases that facilitate searches for parentage.
 All of these sources should be consulted, as they do not have the same pedigree information.

 Stamtavla and Racedogs are especially strong sources for information about Scandinavian pointer crosses and distance dog pedigrees.
-Mushing Magazine Superdog articles often give information about parents of the main dogs in top kennels.
-J.P Norris started and I continued The Open North American Pedigrees.
+Mushing Magazine Superdog articles often give information about the parents of the main dogs in top kennels.
+J.P Norris started, and I continued The Open North American Pedigrees.
 These books contain 3-generation pedigree information for dogs running ONAC 1980-2011 (Jeff Conn, jeffconn52@gmail. com).
-All mushers should consider entering the information, it can only help the sport of mushing by increasing successful breeding.
+All mushers should consider entering the information; it can only help the sport of mushing by increasing successful breeding.

 Tips for choosing breeding parents for racing (Playing the Odds)

-- I’ve made the mistake of using a free female that was related to a famous dog but had bad feet.
+I’ve mistakenly used a free female who was related to a famous dog but had bad feet.
 Guess what?
-The puppies had bad feet too.
+The puppies had bad feet, too.
 They ran great on a hard trail but didn’t enjoy running on softer trails.

-The simple truth about genetics and inheritance is that the offspring tend to share the traits of their parents.
-Thus if you want to quickly build a top kennel, start with top dogs from your chosen race venue because they are going to have most if not all the characteristics to win races.
-Yes, it is hard to find those dogs and they are expensive, but in the long run you save money and time.
-Puppies are expensive to raise and feed.
-If you try to save money by breeding to dogs that are not top-notch you may spend $1500 per puppy to raise them to two years old and then not have the dogs you wanted.
-Many well-known mushers will sell older females that ran in their winning teams.
-Some will sell a top female that has been bred to a top stud in their yard.
-It is also possible to split a litter with proven genetics with a top musher.
-In the next two articles I will discuss why and how to determine whether a potential breeding would result in line breeding or outcrossing, with a discussion of the merits and the potential problems of each mating system.
+The simple truth about genetics is that the offspring tend to share traits of the parents.
+Thus, if you want to build a top kennel quickly, start with top dogs from your chosen race venue because they will have most, if not all, of the characteristics of racers.
+Yes, it is hard to find those dogs, and they are expensive, but in the long run, you have money and time.
+Puppies are costly to raise and feed.
+If you try to save money by breeding dogs that are not top-notch, you may spend over $1500 per puppy to raise them for two years and then not have the dogs you want.